LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Thunder-Conductor.md

 ## Level 3 - Thunder Wave (2 Essence)
 The Genasi gains the ability to expel their built up energy, creating a shockwave around them.

-As an action, the Genasi can make a ranged spell attack against all targets within 15ft of it, on a hit dealing 2d8 lightnin
+As an action, the Genasi can make a ranged spell attack against all targets within 15ft of it, on a hit dealing 2d8 lightning damage
 ## Level 4 - Arcing Volt (min 2 Essence)
 The Genasi gains the ability to shoot out a fine electrical beam that arcs to nearby targets.